siberianfox/tinygwiki/TinyG-Boot-Loader.md

 ###**Step3**
 Enter the boot loader and flash the chip using Avrdude.  **Use the Avrdude distributed with the Arduino** - it's pretty up to date.
 You can enter the bootloader any of the following ways:
-* Hit reset on the board
+* Hit the reset button on the board
 * Send a `^x` (control X) to the board (software reset)
 * Send the command `$boot=1`
 * Send the JSON command `{"boot":1}`